Apply for asylum

 Filing an application

 An application for asylum must be submitted to the competent authority, the Federal Office for Migration and Refugees (BAMF).
 Foreigners seeking protection from persecution in Germany can also identify themselves as asylum seekers to other state authorities.
 For example, at the police, at a Foreigners Office or directly at an initial reception centre (EAE).
-This is the case in Munich:
+In Munich this is:

-Asylum seekers can appear at the reception centre day and night; places may also be allocated by the security service outside party opening hours.
+Asylum seekers can present themselves day and night; places can also be allocated by the security service outside of party opening hours if necessary.

 Asylum seekers are referred from the initial reception centre to the branch office of the Federal Office for Migration and Refugees.
 In Munich this is: